TRNisbet/laughing-octo-pancake/README.md

 - Raw Data - No duplicates were removed from the data, and binning was done on identified columns.
 (Data Processing - Raw Data Notebook)
 - Sample One - Duplicates were identified and removed prior to binning being done.
 (Data Processing - Sample One Notebook)
 - Sample Two - Duplicates were identified and removed after binning was complete.
-(Data Processing - Sample Two Notebook)
+(Data Processing - Sample Two Notebook) These files were run through the models and there was no difference in results.
+The team determined that it would be best to run a file where binning was done and no duplicate records were returned.

 ### Binning
 Due to the nature of the data in the dataset, the team decided that binning on selected columns was appropriate.
 Binning was done as indicated below